esteinig/nanoq/README.md

 nanoq -i test.fq.gz -f -s
 ```

+> :warning: When using fast mode `-f` read quality scores are not computed

 `Nanoq` can be used to check on active sequencing runs and barcoded samples.

 ```bash